Key Quote

 Technique 1 — ANTITHETICAL PARALLELISM / UNIVERSAL CLAIM

-The antithetical (contrasting) structure — 'not truly one, but truly two' — uses parallelism (matching grammatical structures) to present duality as a balanced, scientific observation.
+The antitheticalantithetical — Directly opposite or contrasting; arranged in balanced opposition structure — 'not truly one, but truly two' — uses parallelismparallelism — Using matching grammatical structures to create balance and emphasis to present duality as a balanced, scientific observation.
 The universal noun 'Man' (humanity) transforms Jekyll's personal experience into a claim about human nature itself — this is not one doctor's peculiar condition but a universal truth about the human species.

 The repetition of 'truly' is deeply ironic: Jekyll claims to have discovered truth, but his experiment to separate good from evil fails catastrophically.
-The word 'truly' carries the weight of scientific certainty, yet the story demonstrates that his 'truth' is dangerously reductive (oversimplifying a complex reality) — human nature cannot be neatly divided into two components.
+The word 'truly' carries the weight of scientific certainty, yet the story demonstrates that his 'truth' is dangerously reductivereductive — Oversimplifying something complex; reducing it to fewer elements than it contains — human nature cannot be neatly divided into two components.

 Key Words